 Keeping a record of every change that happens on your WordPress website and multisite network in a WordPress activity log is very easy!
 Just install WP Security Audit Log, the most comprehensive WordPress activity log plugin.

-This getting started guide will help you get started with WP Security Audit Log and gives you all the information you need to configure the plugin to meet your logging and monitoring requirements.
+This getting started guide will help you get started with WP Security Audit Log.
+It includes all the information you need to configure the plugin to meet your logging and monitoring requirements.

 Table of Content